 While some organizers just ask someone they know at each table to take this role at the beginning of the conversation, many parents in our project asked individuals they knew in advance to act in this role.
-Choosing table hosts in advance enables you to select and ask friends or colleagues who you of people you anticipate will attend your event and the size of your tables.
+Choosing table hosts in advance enables you to select and ask friends or colleagues who you know would feel comfortable and successful in this role.
+It also allows you to share with them information about what their responsibilities will be during the event.
+Ideally, table hosts should be comfortable redirecting conversations and keeping the conversations solution-focused.
+In general, people who tend to dominate conversations do not make effective table hosts.
+Instead, choose people who have the skills to draw out ideas and feedback from all participants.
+Because there should be a host at each table, you can determine the number of needed table hosts based on the number of people you anticipate will attend your event and the size of your tables.
 We recommend having one or two extra volunteers in case the attendance is greater than expected or a table host unexpectedly cannot come.